mosteo/2022-AEiC-alire-tutorial/alire-exercises.md

 ## Building with default profiles

-- Dependencies always use release mode
+- Dependencies by default use release mode
 - For the root crate:
   - `alr build [--release|--validation|--development]`
   - Defaults to development